Donkey Kong Country 2: Reception

-Upon release, retailers struggled to meet the demand for the game.
+Upon release, retailers struggled to meet the demand.
 Diddy's Kong Quest sold a combined 4.37 million copies in the United States and Japan on the SNES; the total number of copies sold in Japan at 2.21 million, and 2.16 million in the United States.
 It was the second best-selling game of 1995, after Yoshi's Island, and the sixth best-selling game on the SNES.

-The game received critical acclaim.
+The game received critical acclaim, winning various Game of the Year Awards.
 The SNES version holds an aggregate score of 92% at GameRankings, whereas the Virtual Console re-release and the Game Boy Advance version both hold a score of 80% at GameRankings and Metacritic, respectively.

 The graphics and gameplay were the most praised aspects of the game.
 Scary Larry of GamePro hailed the game as being longer, more graphically impressive, and more fun than the original Donkey Kong Country, and having some of the most cleverly illustrated levels ever seen on a home system.
-He gave it a perfect 5/5 in all four categories (graphics, sound, control, and FunFactor), and said his one reservation is that some levels are too difficult for younger players.
+He gave it a perfect 5/5 in all four categories (graphics, sound, control, and FunFactor), but said that some levels are too difficult for younger players.
 Aaron Kosydar of AllGame thought that Diddy's Kong Quest's graphics were superior to that of its predecessor.
-Dan Whitehead of Eurogamer said that the graphics of the game were similar to the first Donkey Kong Country instalment, although he praised them both as "impressive".
+Dan Whitehead of Eurogamer said that the graphics of the game were similar to the first Donkey Kong Country installment, although he praised them both as "impressive".
 However, Whitehead expressed concern over the lack of ambition from the sequel, stating that the gameplay uses the defense of "if it ain't broke, don't fix it".
 Reviewing the SNES version, Frank Provo of GameSpot heralded the graphics as "more detailed" although admitting that it appeared stylistically similar to the first game.
 In a separate review regarding the Game Boy Advance version, Provo praised the graphics as richer and "livelier" than those of the original.
-In a retrospective review, Mark Birnbaum of IGN stated that whilst the original "boasted some of the most beautiful graphics" on the SNES at the time, Diddy's Kong Quest offered a superior experience due to its detail, smooth animation and varying colour palette.
+In a retrospective review, Mark Birnbaum of IGN stated that whilst its predecessor "boasted some of the most beautiful graphics" on the SNES at the time, Diddy's Kong Quest offered a superior experience due to its detail, smooth animation and varying colour palette.